jmpg93/NavigatorSwift/README.md

 ```
 If you use absolute navigation, the hierarchy will be rebuilded from root.
 If the current hierarchy match the targeted hierarchy, the view controllers will be recycled and reloaded.

-Use absolute navigation to **present a certain hierarchy no matter what is the current state**.
+Use absolute navigation to **show a certain hierarchy no matter what is the current state**.

 - Operation based navigation: